ahmedfgad/GeneticAlgorithmPython/README.md

 By creating this function, you are ready to use the library.

-### Example of Preparing the Parameters
+### Preparing Other Parameters

-Here is an example for preparing the parameters:
+Here is an example for preparing the other parameters:

 ```python
 num_generations = 50